Are you considering getting a crested gecko? These unique animals are easy to care for and can make a perfect pet for beginners.

 The answer to this question is no, crested geckos do not need a UVB light.
 UVB light is part of the spectrum of natural sunlight and, since geckos are not active during the day, they have evolved without the need for substantial UVB light exposure.

-Although crested geckos are arboreal and will spend most of their time off the ground, tank substrate is still important.
+Although crested geckos are arboreal and will spend most of their time off the ground,

 This will provide an appropriate ground surface when they do come down.
-A good substrate also helps control the humidity levels in the tank.
+A good substrate also helps control the humidity levels in the

 Coco fiber is often recommended; however, some owners believe that it causes impactions and should be avoided.
 Sphagnum moss is a popular substrate for crested gecko habitats but, by itself, may be prone to drying out quickly.